Effective Date: January 7, 2023

 Everyware processes personal information on our servers in many countries around the world.
 We may process your personal information on a server located outside the country where you live.

 Whenever you use our services, we aim to provide you with access to your personal information.
 If that information is wrong, we strive to give you ways to update it quickly or to delete it – unless we have to keep that information for legitimate business or legal purposes.
+You may contact us directly at email@example.com to request access to, or modification or deletion of, your information.
 When updating your personal information, we may ask you to verify your identity before we can act on your request.